 1. Use updated industrial laundry equipment.

-High-quality and eco-friendly laundry equipment, like industrial washers and dryers from Speed Queen, is designed to reduce cycle times, use less water and electricity, and be more efficient overall.
+Latest high-quality and eco friendly laundry equipments are designed to reduce cycle times, use less water and electricity and be more efficient overall.

 2. Train your staff.

 You can’t be in the laundry room all the time.
 A well-trained staff is your first line of defense when it comes to increasing energy-efficiency in your on-premises laundry operation.
 Teach them how to properly use the machines, have ongoing meetings and training, and ask for their and suggestions.
 Sustainability and environmentally-friendly laundry practices are a group effort.

 3. Use cold water when possible.

 With the right detergents and wash cycles, cold water can get linens equally as clean as hot water.
 When appropriate, encourage and opt for cold water options to help cut back on heating options.